 Because everybody is born of parents who engaged in sexual intercourse (with the recent exception of test-tube implants), the biological instinct for this is extremely powerful.
 Only the enjoyment of eating can even compare with the pleasure experienced in sexual expression.
 Whereas eating is motivated on a daily basis by hunger demanding satisfaction so that the body can sustain itself, the desire for sex is primarily promoted by the hormone releases that begin with puberty and gradually fade with old age.
 The urge to procreate is not as demanding as hunger or thirst, but it does motivate by the desire for pleasure and the love of intimate relationship.
 Since the female menstrual cycle has been understood and contraceptive methods devised, these pleasures can be disassociated from the generation of a child.
 Nevertheless the characteristics of desire have been formed by the instincts of sexual and natural selection.
 Thus men are naturally attracted to women who are past puberty but still young, have childbearing hips, full maternal breasts, who are not fat and lazy (A small waist indicates someone who is self-disciplined and will not be too difficult to feed.), who have healthy skin and beautiful features (This can be rather subjective.), and who is affectionate, kind, and intelligent, therefore likely to care for the child well.
 Women are naturally attracted to men who are strong, intelligent, and therefore capable of protecting and supporting them, who are also healthy, young, affectionate, and gentle.
 Thus we see why women with a good figure and men with a strong physique are considered sexually attractive.

 Although individuals vary, general patterns are characteristic of the sexes.
 Usually men are physically stronger and more active than women.
 Because woman receives the seed of man and nurtures it in her body, she is more receptive, responsive, and patient with an inner ability to endure.
-Women are usually stronger and more capable emotionally than men; the sensitivity of her feelings often gives woman an edge in this expression.
+Women are usually stronger and more capable emotionally than men; the sensitivity of her feelings often gives women an edge in this expression.
 However, men tend to be more rational and logical than most women.
 He tries to compensate for her emotional power by using his intellect and reasoning ability.
-Yet woman can and often does transcend man's mind by listening to her intuition.
-Ultimately as souls women and men are equal spiritually, because the soul has no sex or both.
+Yet woman can also develop their mental abilities, and she often transcends a man’s mind by listening to her intuition.
+Ultimately as souls women and men are equal spiritually because the soul has no sex or both.
 Naturally every person uses all of these abilities; only a slight difference in emphasis in most people is being noted here.
 As individuals evolve and grow, they develop all of these abilities and often become more androgynous in the process.
 Woman develops her intellect and becomes more active in the outer world, and man becomes more sensitive to his feelings and intuitions.

 The combination of sexual desire, love, and the raising of children together can make marriage the closest, deepest, and most intimate of human relationships.
 I believe that feminine liberation is evolving our society toward greater balance and harmony by equalizing social power, reducing patriarchal violence and oppression, and softening the brutality of a previously cruel world.
 If love is to rule in our lives instead of force, then marriage must be an equal relationship that recognizes the autonomy of both partners.
 Partnership decisions can be made by mutual consent, and yet each individual can also have independent responsibilities.
 Since marriages are freely entered into, they can also be freely dissolved at the behest of either person.
 How can there still be a marriage if one of the partners decides there is not?
 Marriage is the most special relationship with a very special love that can teach us so much about ourselves, our sensitivity, understanding, caring, etc. If we are loving, we can double our joys and triumphs while cutting in half our sorrows and problems; but when we do not love, our problems are magnified and happiness slips away like daylight at dusk.
 When we open our heart and surrender to loving, it is as though light is turned on again.

 The love a couple has for each other is naturally extended to their children who are flesh of their flesh and their co-creation both genetically and psychologically.
 Becoming a parent offers the most immediate and comprehensive lessons in responsibility for most people.
 Whereas spouses are freely selected, children are the result of that previous commitment of love.
-Because we can never change the fact that this is our child, parents' love for their children and children's love for their parents tends to be the most unconditional and strongest love of any except the basic self-love.
-We must love ourselves, because we can never get away from ourselves.
-We love our children no matter what they do, because they need our love; and children love their parents, because they are completely dependent upon them.
+Because we can never change the fact that this is our child, parents’ love for their children and children’s love for their parents tend to be the most unconditional and strongest love of any except the basic self-love and perhaps marital love.
+We must love ourselves because we can never get away from ourselves.
+We love our children no matter what they do because they need our love.
+Children love their parents because they are completely dependent upon them.
 As children grow and develop toward independence, a gradual change occurs as youths learn to be responsible for themselves.
 At independence the relationship is best transformed into a friendship based on a long experience of caring and sharing.
 The parents then need to realize that their child is now an equal individual free to determine his or her own destiny, and the child cannot help but feel a debt of gratitude and love which may require special concern and care when the parents reach old age.
 Old age is like a second childhood, and is it not only fair that children who were cared for when they were helpless return their love to the parents when they need it years later?

 Human relationship teaches us so much about ourselves.
 If someone bothers us or some personal trait continues to irritate us, that tells us what we need to work on in ourselves.
 If we are truly joyful and at peace within, then we can adjust and maintain a clear consciousness at least by remaining neutral and detached.
 No one can upset us unless we allow it to happen within ourselves.
 Personal interaction and communication, then, offer continual lessons in self-awareness and the art of loving.
 A friendly attitude toward everyone we meet makes these experiences more pleasurable and uplifting.
 What people do not like about us can also be used to refine our character and attitudes.
 Whatever negativity we express is mirrored in our relationships because of the law of karma.
 People tend to treat us the way we treat them; thus we learn creativity and responsibility as well as justice through the interactions.

 Being in a social group teaches us how to be a part of something that is larger than ourselves.
 Our ability to cooperate to fulfill this larger purpose is continually tested.
 In order to function smoothly members of the group usually exert subtle pressures on other members to conform to their concepts of group behavior and attitudes.
 If an individual or several people challenge these standards, rules, or patterns, then the group must either resolve the conflict or tolerate the variations or dissent.
 Thus conformity, or the desire to have others in our group be like us, tests our tolerance and skills of adjustment, whether we be a conformer or a dissident.
-If the conflict becomes intolerable, then the group may break apart, divide, or expel the dissenters.
+If the conflict becomes intolerable, then the group may break apart, or divide by expelling the dissenters or by the dissenters forming a separate group.
 How a group distributes power and goes about decision-making is a political process, and how the resources of the group are gathered and used are economic questions.

 Group processes depend upon communication, cooperation, and shared responsibility.
 The individuals in the group are collectively responsible for the actions the group takes and their consequences or karma.
 Each individual is responsible to the extent of his or her participation; all these combined together comprise the group karma.
 This naturally works out as the individuals share in the results, consequences, and repercussions of the group activities.
 A person who joins a group and seems to reap what he or she did not sow probably has karma from being part of another group previously which attracted them to that group.